Convenience store robbery worries late-night retail store operators.

 - Set high standards for accuracy and cash accountability.

-- Hire cashiers that have necessary cash handling skills.
+- Hire cashiers that have the necessary cash-handling skills.

 - Train cashiers to adhere to a maximum drawer-cash limit.